carloscdias/carloscdias.github.io/_posts/2020-01-09-quick-tour-cpp98-cpp17.md

 Most of the changes to the language are credited to this release.
 It wasn't only the new features, but the language itself evolved in a manner that C++11 gave to the programmer a more high-level environment to think and solve problems.

+Two of the most significant changes that arrived in C++11 were the move semantics and the rule of 5 (updated version of the rule of 3), which I am not going to cover here because they are a whole other topic by themselves.

 - auto
 - ranged for loops